A-Benlolo/Koi/README.md

 ### Bait

 To alleviate some workload, **pre-developed function hooks**--called **bait**--are provided.
 These are intended to perform the original purpose of the function, not perform any special checks.
 Therefore, it is most beneficial to call on bait functions **after performing your own hook**.
 For example, checking if `strcpy()` results in an overflow before performing the copy.
-For an example of this see [Memory Violations](./examples/Memory_Violations).
+For an example of this see [String Overflow](./examples/String_Overflow).

 ### Injection